Linux

 Linux - Software Lifecycle - Uninstall Kaspersky Software

-Remove Kaspersky Endpoint Security and associated directories from Linux endpoints
+Remove sanctioned Kaspersky Endpoint Security and residual /opt/kaspersky directories from Linux endpoints across the fleet

 Worklet Details